 These provisions account for almost two thirds (63%) of the overall insurance provisions and consist primarily of a life insurance premium provision and a provision for unit-linked life policies (where the investment risk is borne by the policyholder).
-As at 31 December 2019, the gross life insurance provision totalled CZK 50 billion, a year-on-year increase by CZK 10.8 billion.
+As at 31 December 2020, gross life insurance provisions totalled CZK 49 billion, down by CZK 1.4 billion on the previous year.